 The support of coal by the Government of Japan is provided through government-affiliated financial institutions: the Japan Bank for International Cooperation (JBIC), the Nippon Export and Investment Insurance (NEXI), and the Japan International Cooperation Agency (JICA).

 Japan’s Inordinate Coal Support

 Prime Minister Yoshihide Suga has stated, “By 2050 Japan will aim to reduce greenhouse gas emissions to net-zero, that is, to realize a carbon-neutral, decarbonized society.”
 However, the reality is very different from the rhetoric.
 Japan has continued to spend public money in supporting overseas coal-fired power projects.
 Since the adoption of the Paris Agreement in 2015, the Government of Japan has approved eight overseas coal-fired power projects with a total capacity of over 8GW through JBIC and NEXI.

-In the E3G’s score card that ranks the seven developed countries (G7 countries) based on their coal-related policies, Japan has ranked bottom for three consecutive years.
+In the E3G’s scorecard that ranks the seven developed countries (G7 countries) based on their coal-related policies, Japan has ranked bottom for five consecutive years.

 “Clean Coal” Polluting the World

 “Clean Coal” is a myth.
 The Government of Japan claims that its “Clean Coal” technology would contribute to the reduction of CO2 emissions.
 However, even if an ultra-supercritical (USC) plant – power plants considered to have the highest generation efficiency – is built, a single power plant will still emit large amounts of CO2 as it operates for the following years.
 In other words, coal can be less dirty but never clean.